 Tokens carry intent.
 A token can encode purpose.
 It can enforce proportionality at read time.
 It can show provenance on demand.
 Synthetic data does not carry intent.
 It is just another dataset with a backstory.

-A realistic example.
-Your LLM agent reads tickets from a support queue.
-It needs context, not full PII.
-You feed it synthetic tickets.
-It hallucinates on order numbers.
-It fails on returns that link to a payment dispute.
-With tokens, the agent receives the ticket as is.
-The order number is a token.
-The customer email is a token.
-If the agent must act, a policy can allow a just-in-time detokenization of that one field in a controlled function.
-No broad exposure.
-Clear purpose.
-Logged intent.
+For example, if your LLM agent reads tickets from a support queue, it needs context, not full PII.
+Feeding it synthetic tickets will result in hallucinations on order numbers and fail on returns that link to a payment dispute.
+With tokens, order numbers or customer emails are tokens.
+Policies allow a just-in-time detokenization of that one field in a controlled function without broad exposure.

-This is why synthetic data limitations matter in production systems.
-We do not only protect from reversal.
-We design for intent enforcement.
-Protecto builds that into the token lifecycle.
+Protecto enforces intent into the token lifecycle.
 Creation encodes purpose.
 Access requires purpose.
 Audits prove purpose.

-Synthetic data is not the villain.
-It is a tool.
-It shines in particular jobs.
-Use it where it fits.
-Do not use it as a universal solvent.
+Synthetic data is not a villain.
+It shines in particular use cases but cannot be used as a universal solvent.
+Use it in –

 - UI and workflow development.
 Designers and frontend engineers need screens filled with safe examples.